gardenofconcepts/GOCPaginationBundle/Resources/doc/index.rst

 Controller
 ----------

-in your controller create a pagination, the only parameter thats required is
+in your controller create a pagination from factory but only the first parameter is required:

 * $query (an instance of \Doctrine\ORM\Query)
-* the second parameter ($items) are the count of items per page (default = 50)
+* the second parameter ($items) is the count of items per page (default = 50)
-* the last one ($page) is the actual page number (is optional because page number will be detect automatically from routing, too)
+* the last one ($page) is the actual page number (is optional because page number will be detect automatically from routing)

 ItemController::